By participating in Cardiac Life's sustainable recycling program you can recycle your AEDs, AED batteries, and AED electrodes free of charge.

 Use ground transportation when shipping batteries and ensure that they do not touch.
 Place batteries in a plastic bag to avoid connection.

 AED Electrodes/Pads: Pediatric AED electrodes use an ‘attenuator’ to reduce the shock delivered to the patient.
 This attenuator contains a circuit board which needs to be recycled properly.

-Adult AED electrodes are made of non-hazardous material and can be disposed of as normal waste.
+The adult AED electrodes are made of a non-hazardous material and can be disposed of as normal waste.